 That warning remains unheeded to this day.
 And so the underlying issue remains silenced, the conflict and tension remains unresolved.
 The lack of political foresight and moral courage was what caused the American Revolution, the problems (e.g., division of power) arising in the English Civil War and Glorious Revolution still being problems generations later.
 The class war and radical ideologies from the 17th century led to the decades of political strife and public outrage prior to the official start of the American Revolution.
 But the British leadership hoped to continue to suppress the growing unrest, similar to how present American leadership hopes for the same and probably with the same eventual result.

 What is interesting is how such things never go away and how non-radicals like Dickinson can end up giving voice to radical ideas.
 The idea of the purse strings being held by a free people, i.e., those taxed having the power of self-governance to determine their own taxation, is not that far off from Karl Marx speaking of workers controlling the means of production — both implying that a society is only free to the degree people are free.
-Considering Dickinson freed the slaves he inherited, even a reluctant revolutionary such as himself could envision
+Considering Dickinson freed the slaves he inherited, even a reluctant revolutionary such as himself could envision the radicalism of a free people.

 * * *